Virtual Staging Before and After Gallery

 How can I get results like these?

-Upload any empty room photo to VirtualStagingAI, select a design style, and the AI generates photorealistic virtual staging in 30 seconds.
-Start free with 5 credits.
+Upload a clear empty room photo, select a style, create a proof, and compare the staged result against the original.
 For best results, use well-lit photos taken from a corner or doorway in landscape orientation.

 Can I stage my room in different styles?